 You should never try to squeeze or pop a cyst on your own.
 This can lead to infection.

-Common methods of medical treatment for cysts include:
+Common methods of medical treatment for cysts include the following:

-Benign cysts usually do not cause long-term problems.
+Benign cysts usually don’t cause long-term problems.
 Sometimes they even go away on their own.

-Cysts can grow back after being drained.
-If you have a cyst that keeps returning, you might want to consider having it surgically removed.
+Cysts can refill after being drained.
+If you have a cyst that continues to refill, you may want to consider having it surgically removed.

 Your doctor will discuss treatment if you have cancerous cysts.
 The outlook will vary depending on the type of cancer involved.

-Most types of cysts cannot be prevented.
-However, there are certain exceptions.
+Most types of cysts can’t be prevented.
+However, there are exceptions.